 Students who successfully complete this course will be able to:

-- Apply regulatory and accreditation requirements for health records in long term facilities, home health care agencies, rehabilitation facilities, substance abuse facilities, correctional facilities, college health clinics, ambulatory surgery facilities, physician offices/clinics, dental offices, renal dialysis facilities, and other health care facilities.
+- Apply knowledge of regulatory and accreditation documentation requirements in various non-hospital facilities that manage health records, such as, but not exclusively, long term care facilities, home health care agencies, rehabilitation facilities, physician offices, renal dialysis facilities, and correctionalfacilities.

 Outcome Assessment Strategies

 Students will demonstrate these learning outcomes by these tasks conducted individually and in cooperation with outer students: